 This course is a survey of non-traditional mathematics concepts, including fractals, logic, patterns, graph theory, game theory, and voting theory.
 Some mathematics topics students will encounter include binary numbers through the study of the game of Nim, deductive reasoning through an investigation of the game of Mastermind, and an introduction to iteration and chaos theory through the study of fractals.
 The class structure includes teacher-directed instruction, discovery and investigation activities through group work, along with traditional and alternative assessments.

 Students taking the course for honors credit will be required to complete additional assignments and projects.

-Prerequisite for CPX: Completion of Algebra 2 Prerequisite for HONORS: 76% or above in Algebra 2 Honors
+Prerequisite for CPX: Completion of Algebra 2

+Prerequisite for HONORS: 76% or above in Algebra 2 Honors

-STATISTICS 1 - CPX
+STATISTICS 1 - CPX .5

-This course will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+This one-semester course will introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students will be exposed to observing patterns and deviations from patterns; methods of data collection, conducting surveys and experiments, and generalizing results.
+Students will investigate univariate data graphs, summaries, and analysis; bivariate data graphs and analysis; and probability rules.
 This course will use the graphing calculator and additional technology tools for creating data displays, performing calculations, as well as fitting models to data.
 This course will benefit students interested in pursuing college majors in the fields of business, medicine, psychology, sociology, or journalism.